terrier-org/terrier-core/doc/quickstart_experiments.md

 This will result in a `.res` file in the `var/results` directory called `DPH_0.res`.
 We call each `.res` file a *run*, and contains Terrier's answers to each of the 93 queries.

-You can also configure more options on the command line, including arbitrary properties using the `-D` option to any Terrier command.
+You can also configure more options on the command-line, including arbitrary properties using the `-D` option to any Terrier command.
 So the following two commands are equivalent:

     $bin/terrier batchretrieve -w BM25 -c c:0.4 -t share/vaswani_npl/query-text.trec
     $bin/terrier batchretrieve -Dtrec.model=BM25 -c c:0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec